onefoursix/cm-set-task-scheduler/README.md

 cm-set-task-scheduler
 =======================

 This project provides an example of using Cloudera Manager's Python API Client to set a MapReduce Task Scheduler configuration file and to refresh a running JobTracker so the new scheduler configuration is put into effect.
-This may be desirable for shops that wish to dynamically change queue capacities or limits at different times of day, for example to allow certain batch jobs to consume a higher percentage or resources between midnight and 3:00am than during working hours.
+This functionality may be desirable for shops that wish to dynamically change queue capacities or limits at different times of day, for example to allow certain batch jobs to consume a higher percentage or resources between midnight and 3:00am than during working hours.

 More information: [Cloudera Manager](http://www.cloudera.com/content/cloudera/en/products/cloudera-manager.html), [CM API Client](http://cloudera.github.io/cm_api/)